Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The problem is caused by a defective cylinder head, which can crack and allow oil and fuel to leak into hot engine components.

 If you own a fourth-generation Escape, checking if your vehicle is affected by the recall is essential.
 You can enter your VIN on Ford’s recall site or contact your local Ford dealer.
-If your vehicle is affected, I recommend having your vehicle inspected and repaired as soon as possible.
+If your car is affected, I recommend having it inspected and repaired immediately.

 In the meantime, watch out for signs of oil or fuel leaks, such as a burning smell or visible puddles under your vehicle.